4 min read (Articles narrated by Mabel)

 If any dogs should use this leash, it should be small dogs.
 I see a lot of humans walking their large dogs on these leashes, which makes it even harder to control the dog.
 I used to live with a 40-pound Pit Bull mix that walked on a retractable leash.
 When she ran at full speed, her leash snapped instantly.
 So, it is definitely not designed for large dogs or active dogs.

 Even if the leash doesn’t break, if your dog runs unexpectedly, the leash could get pulled out of your hands.
 When I had a retractable leash, I would sometimes pull it out of Molly’s hand, and then the handle would hit the ground and scare me.
 A normal leash isn’t heavy or scary when it falls to the ground.

 Also, these leashes can easily hurt those around you.
-If you look up “retractable leash burns” on Google, then you will find some disturbing results.
+If you look up “retractable leash burns” on Google (yes I can type with my paws), then you will find some disturbing results.
 These leashes can easily hurt humans and other dogs, especially if the human holding the leash is not careful.